Zeppelin NT: Overview

 The Zeppelin NT series are a family of semi-rigid airships, combining the design principles of rigid airships and blimps together.
 The Zeppelin N07, the base model and most commonly constructed to date, are 75 m long, with a volume of 8225 m3.
 They are thus considerably smaller than the old Zeppelins, which reached a maximum volume of 200000 m3, such as the LZ 129 Hindenburg.
 Furthermore, they are inflated exclusively with the non-flammable noble gas helium, rather than with hydrogen.

 The Zeppelin NT, designed more than 60 years after the last generation of Zeppelins were built and making use of advances in material science and computer-aided design, is claimed to overcome some of the typical maneuverability, safety, and economic disadvantages of airships.
 In particular, the propulsion system offers significantly increased safety.
-In standard operations with a maximum payload, the gas cells do not create enough buoyancy to make the whole ship "lighter-than-air."
+In standard operations with a maximum payload, the lifting gas cells do not create enough buoyancy to make the whole ship lighter than air.
 The negative buoyancy is overcome with the application of engine power.
 The buoyancy can change when traveling with a reduced payload and partially emptied fuel tanks, but typically the Zeppelin NT starts a journey with a net downward force of about 3000 N; on long trips, the airship can become lighter–than–air if much of its fuel is consumed.

 The design typically has a range of some 900 km and reaches top speeds of 125 km/h.
 The standard cruising speed of 70 km/h for tourist flights can be attained using the rear propeller only.
 Standard operational altitude is 300 m, but up to 2600 m is possible.
 Their maximum permitted takeoff weight is 10960 kg, with a payload of 1900 kg.
 A long endurance system can also be installed for extended range and longer flight times.